Innovative Technologies Reshaping Water-Efficient Home Design

 How Much Water Do Households Use?

-The EPA estimates the average family uses over 300 gallons of water daily, 70% of which occurs indoors.
+The Environmental Protection Agency (EPA) estimates the average family in the U.S. uses over 300 gallons of water daily, 70% of which occurs indoors.

-This rate is increasingly unsustainable, as only around 13% of the total freshwater supply is allocated to public supply and self-supplied domestic usage.
+This rate is increasingly unsustainable, as only a small portion of the total freshwater supply is allocated to public supply and self-supplied domestic usage.
 Thermoelectric energy generation and agriculture account for the largest withdrawals and will likely continue to do so as urbanization increases.

-The residential construction sector must address these challenges by implementing home water efficiency at the design level.
-These features will help ensure reliable supply today and for future generations.
+The residential construction sector must tackle these challenges by integrating water efficiency into home design.
+Such features will help secure a reliable water supply for both current and future generations.

 Innovations Driving Water-Efficient Home Design

-Water conservation in 2024 will be marked by the convergence of automation and sustainability.
-These innovations aim to reduce waste and promote efficient home use.
+Water conservation in the future will be marked by the convergence of automation and sustainability with the aim of reducing waste and promoting efficient home use.

 Water-Saving Appliances and Fixtures

-Household appliances that involve water — washing machines, dishwashers, faucets and toilets — have come a long way in terms of efficiency.
+Household appliances that involve water—like washing machines, dishwashers, faucets and toilets—have come a long way in terms of efficiency.
 For example, replacing older, inefficient showerheads with WaterSense-labeled alternatives can save the average household 2,700 gallons of water yearly.

 Installing these water-efficient fixtures and accessories during the construction phase means residents can enjoy these benefits from the moment they move in.
 The best part is they’ll save water and utility costs without changing their daily habits.
-This is not to discourage responsible usage, as minimizing waste will further decrease overall bills.
+But this doesn’t discourage responsible usage, as minimizing waste will further decrease overall bills.

 Tankless On-Demand Heaters